September 25, 2014

 apt-show-versions rewrite in C++ (more than 10 times faster)

 The script apt-show-versions is developed by another Debian Developer called Christoph Martin in Perl.
 Recently, it turned out that apt-show-versions is too slow for some users; so I decided to rewrite his program using APT’s C++ API.
 I expect this to be part of a future APT release, rendering the original apt-show-versions obsolete.
-The rewrite is sadly not 100% backwards compatible to the original version; as some option names had to be renamed due to our command-line parser not supporting option names like -nh, and some other options were dropped because they are hard to support (like –status-file and –lists-dir) with our command-line parsing. ...
+The rewrite is sadly not 100% backwards compatible to the original version; as some option names had to be renamed due to our command-line parser not supporting option names like -nh, and some other options were dropped because they are hard to support (like –status-file and –lists-dir) with our command-line parsing.
+I also decided not to keep the the -p and -r options, but use the standard APT command-line conventions insteads. ...
 Read more 》

 January 11, 2013